ProyectoPIONERA/EDC-asset-filter-dashboard/README.md

 **Dataspace-native discovery, execution, and benchmarking for AI models and datasets.**

-AIModelHub is a research-oriented platform developed within the PIONERA project for publishing, discovering, negotiating, executing, and benchmarking AI assets across Eclipse EDC-based dataspace connectors.
+EDC-asset-filter-dashboard is a research-oriented platform developed within the PIONERA project for publishing, discovering, negotiating, executing, and benchmarking AI assets across Eclipse EDC-based dataspace connectors.

 The repository combines an Angular dashboard with EDC runtime extensions so teams can explore AI assets end to end: from catalog filtering and contract negotiation to model inference and side-by-side benchmark runs.

 > [!IMPORTANT]
-> AIModelHub is a research and integration prototype.
+> EDC-asset-filter-dashboard is a research and integration prototype.
 The platform is functional for local development, experimentation, and validation workflows, but the current runtime is **not production-ready** yet.

 ## Overview